MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Add-MgBetaUserDriveListContentTypeCopy.md

 ## SYNOPSIS
 Add a copy of a content type\]\[contentType\] from a \[site\]\[site\] to a \[list\]\[list\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Add-MgUserDriveListContentTypeCopy](/powershell/module/Microsoft.Graph.Users.Actions/Add-MgUserDriveListContentTypeCopy?view=graph-powershell-1.0)

 ## SYNTAX